Remove Nudes

 Unfortunately, DMCA Takedown Notices are not a completely reliable solution to image-based sexual abuse.
 The notice will only apply for the specific instance of your content being published, meaning it can be reuploaded.
 It’s best to consult with a legal professional when considering DMCA Takedown Notices and to explore your legal options.

-There are several resources that can help victims remove intimate imagery, many of which are run by organizations specifically created to combat image-based sexual abuse.
+There are several resources that can help victims remove private online content related to intimate imagery, including those targeted in nude blackmail cases, many of which are run by organizations specifically created to combat image‑based sexual abuse.
 While these services offer valuable support, it’s important to get clarity on their process of detection and removal of NCII content.

 • NCMEC: The National Center for Missing and Exploited Children is a well-established organization that fights CSAM.
 They run the Take It Down tool, which is similar to StopNCII.org but exclusively for minor victims, and the CyberTipline, a centralized portal for reporting the online exploitation of children.
 The NCMEC works in partnership with the FBI and can track national trends through their reporting portal.